-The Project Site includes the WTC Site and the Southern Site.
+The Project Site includes the WTC Site and the Adjacent Sites.
 The WTC Site is an approximately 16-acre parcel bounded by Liberty Street, Church Street, Vesey Street, and Route 9A.
-The Southern Site comprises two adjacent blocks south of the WTC Site-one bounded by Liberty, Washington, Albany, and Greenwich Streets, and the other bounded by Liberty, Cedar, and Washington Streets and Route 9A-and portions of two streets: Liberty Street between those blocks and the WTC Site and Washington Streets and Liberty Streets.
+The Adjacent Sites include the Southern Site and the below-grade portion of Site 26 at BPC.
+The Southern Site comprises two adjacent blocks south of the WTC Site-one bounded by Liberty, Washington, Albany, and Greenwich Streets, and the other bounded by Liberty, Cedar, and Washington Streets and Route 9A-and portions of two streets: Liberty Street between those blocks and the WTC Site and Washington Street between Cedar and Liberty Streets.
+Site 26 is bounded by the one-half block of North End Avenue, Murray, and Vesey Streets, and Route 9A on the eastern side of the Embassy Suites Hotel.
 Figure 11-1 presents the Project Site and vicinity.